Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 ### Step 1 - Creating Masking Policies
 For the three different column types we are looking to mask, we want to address the following:
 - **Names:** Complete masking for any role that is not `accountadmin` or `sysadmin`
-- **Phone Numbers**: Partial masking with the first three numbers only exposed to any role that is not `accountadmin` or `sysadmin`.
+- **Phone Numbers**: Partial masking with only the first three numbers exposed to any role that is not `accountadmin` or `sysadmin`.
 - **E-mail Addresses**: Partial masking with only the email provider information available to any role that is not `accountadmin` or `sysadmin`.

-Please now execute the four queries in this step one by one, which will set our `sysadmin` role context and then create the three masking policies necessaru to address the masking requirements above.
+Please now execute the four queries in this step one by one, which will first set our `sysadmin` Role context and then create the three Masking Policies necessary to address the masking requirements above.

-Along the way we will see the use of CREATE MASKING POLICY as well as the other Snowflake feature functions required to complete the partial masking including [CURRENT_ROLE](https://docs.snowflake.com/en/sql-reference/functions/current_role), [CONCAT](https://docs.snowflake.com/en/sql-reference/functions/concat), [LEFT](https://docs.snowflake.com/en/sql-reference/functions/left), and [SPLIT_PART](https://docs.snowflake.com/en/sql-reference/functions/split_part).
+Along the way we will see the use of [CREATE MASKING POLICY](https://docs.snowflake.com/en/sql-reference/sql/create-masking-policy) as well as the other Snowflake feature functions required to complete the partial masking including [CURRENT_ROLE](https://docs.snowflake.com/en/sql-reference/functions/current_role), [CONCAT](https://docs.snowflake.com/en/sql-reference/functions/concat), [LEFT](https://docs.snowflake.com/en/sql-reference/functions/left), and [SPLIT_PART](https://docs.snowflake.com/en/sql-reference/functions/split_part).

 ```
 USE ROLE sysadmin;